The Hopeless Romantic

 This blog started in 2004 as an mundane outlet for my lovelorn broodings in college.
 I embraced the pathos in life's beauty, and became The Hopeless Romantic.
 The one and only.
 Eventually, I got better.
 Well, by better I mean grouchier and older.
 It's called maturity.
 But I still have enough idealism (read: stubbornness) to keep the Hopeless Romantic title.

-Now (as of July 2005 thanks to the the JET Programme ) I live in a land where "Hopeless Romantic" doesn't have a very adequate translation (though I have heard the word ロマンチスト).
+Now (as of July 2005 thanks to a now ended stint in the JET Programme ) I live in a land where "Hopeless Romantic" doesn't have a very adequate translation (though I have heard the word ロマンチスト).
 Anyways, yes, I am in Japan.
 There are ninjas, and yakuza, and giant monsters and nouns that we don't pluralize sometimes because they come from another language.

 Things that are great about Japan: conveyor-belt sushi, used manga and video game stores, kimonos, tatami, odd movies, and instant celebrity wherever I go for being the tallest guy around.